Samsung chief gets 5-year prison term for corruption

 Related: Samsung's Galaxy Note 8 aims to rebuild consumer trust

 The court also found Lee guilty of perjury, concealing criminal profits, embezzlement and hiding assets overseas.
+Lee has denied any wrongdoing, and his lawyers said Friday they reject the court's decision and will appeal immediately.

-During the trial, prosecutors presented Lee as a savvy tycoon who knew exactly what he was doing when Samsung paid tens of millions of dollars to entities linked to a confidante of Park.
-Lee denied any wrongdoing, and his lawyers are expected to appeal the verdict.
+Prosecutors presented Lee as a savvy tycoon who knew exactly what he was doing when Samsung paid tens of millions of dollars to entities linked to a confidante of Park in order to win government backing for the key merger.

+The conviction caps a rocky 12 months for Samsung, beginning with the embarrassing fiasco over its fire-prone Galaxy Note 7 smartphone last fall.

-Samsung Electronics' (SSNLF) shares closed down 1.1% in Seoul following the verdict.
+Samsung Electronics' (SSNLF) shares closed down 1.1% in Seoul following the verdict Friday.
+But the stock is still not far below the record high it hit last month.

+And although the guilty verdict is a black mark on Samsung's reputation, analysts said Lee's prison sentence is unlikely to affect the tech giant's day-to-day operations.
+The company has continued to post strong profits since he was first detained in the case.

+Lee is following in the footsteps of many other chiefs of South Korea's big family-run conglomerates, known as chaebol.
+His father, Samsung chairman Lee Kun-hee, was twice sentenced to prison -- and twice pardoned.

--- Paula Hancocks, Lauren Suk, Taehoon Lee and Carolyn Sung contributed to this report.
+-- Paula Hancocks, Lauren Suk, Taehoon Lee, Sol Han and Carolyn Sung contributed to this report.